lifeisegg123/insta-clone/README.md

+## Instagram Clone

-Instagram Clone page for studying react & redux
+This page is made for studying and practicing react & redux

+basic design and very few functions are implemented